 Michael Singer, Treasurer

-Director, Customs & Social Compliance, Macy’s Merchandising Group
+Vice President, Customs & Social Compliance, Macy’s Merchandising Group

 Michael Singer is the ECP Director of Customs and Social Compliance for Macy’s Merchandising Group.
 MMG is responsible for conceptualizing, designing, sourcing, importing and marketing private brand goods sold at Macy's, and in some cases, at Bloomingdales.
 MMG product is sold in over 800 Macy’s Inc. stores as well as e-commerce, and outside customers.